Family and domestic violence support

 Call police on 13 14 44 to report an incident of family and domestic violence.

-Dial 0403 227 478 for SMSAssist, a text messaging service for people who are deaf, hard of hearing and speech impaired to contact police for assistance.
+Dial 0403 277 478 for SMSAssist, a text messaging service for people who are deaf, hard of hearing or speech impaired to contact police for assistance.

 From the Minister

-Minister for Prevention of Family and Domestic Violence; Community Services
+Minister for Prevention of Family and Domestic Violence

 From the Commissioner

-As the largest employer in this State – and the employer that exists to provide services to all Western Australians – the public sector must set the standard in supporting those it employs who experience family and domestic violence.
+As the largest employer in this state – and the employer that exists to provide services to all Western Australians – the public sector must support those it employs who experience family and domestic violence.

 I particularly call on agency leaders to safeguard their staff who are central to delivering the important services we provide to people and communities across Western Australia.